kfish/micrograd-cpp-2023/README.md

 };
 ```

-The resulting expression graph for a neuron with four inputs:
+The resulting expression graph for a neuron with four inputs (code in [examples/neuron.cpp](examples/neuron.cpp)):

 ![Neuron graph](examples/neuron.svg)